vtexdocs/dev-portal-content/docs/guides/Integration-Guides/sent-offers-integration-guide-connectors.md

 - Netshoes
 - VTEX marketplaces

 The feed links the created channel to a seller’s account, so offers and their data can be exchanged.
 When a connector calls the [Activate Feed](https://developers.vtex.com/docs/api-reference/marketplace-apis-offer-management#post-/api/sent-offers/feeds) API, it establishes the relation between a seller and the channel.
 This endpoint should only be used once, to activate the channel and establish the connection.
-However, If a feed is deactivated, it can be reactivated for that channel by a second call to the Activate Feed API.
+However, If a feed is [deactivated](https://developers.vtex.com/docs/api-reference/marketplace-apis-offer-management#delete-/api/sent-offers/feeds/-feedId-), it can be reactivated for that channel by another call to the Activate Feed API.

 ### Managing the Feed ID